ekrsulov/ttpe/doc/docs/types/geometry.md

 # Geometry Types

-Geometry types define points, coordinates, control points, and path commands that form the foundation of vector graphics in Vectornest.
+Geometry types define points, coordinates, control points, and path commands that form the foundation of vector graphics in VectorNest.

 ## Point Types